Upper Murray Football Netball League: Grand Finals

 Between 1893 and 1905, the football team who finished on top of the ladder after the allocated home and away matches were completed, were declared as the premiers.

 In the last round of the 1907 UMFA matches, Corryong FC refused to play with Mr. Doney as the umpire, while Cudgewa FC were prepared to play as Mr. Doney as the umpire.
 The UMFA cancelled the last round of matches and arranged a grand final match between Corryong and Cudgewa, with an Albury umpire.
 Cudgewa refused to take part in this match.
 The match was abandoned.

+The Victorian Country Football League (VCFL) first awarded a best on ground medal in the senior football grand final in 199?.

 KEY: [?] = Details are still unclear or are missing.